 Prioritize

 This is perhaps one of the most effective strategies for managing anxiety.
 We all wish our problems would take care of themselves, but it’s up to us to face them.
 You still have to pay your bills, feed your family, and pursue your career and dreams.
 The question is: ‘How do these needs rank in comparison to your fears?’
-For example, is it worth the risk of taking the subway to work in order to maintain a paycheck and progression in your chosen career?
+For example, is it worth the risk of taking the subway to work in order to maintain a paycheck and progress in your chosen career?

 You have to sit down and make a conscious decision.
 Is facing your fear an acceptable risk to take to achieve your life priorities?
 Having a clear sense of your priorities makes it easier to navigate the new and changing realities.